 Food chain information must be provided with all calves that are received for slaughter.
 If you are sending calves to market that are likely to be bought for slaughter, they should be accompanied to the market with a food chain information document, although some markets incorporate the required information on their sale entry forms.

 Calves coming under one or more of the following categories must not be admitted to market:

 [*For the purpose of article 14 of the Welfare of Animals at Markets Order 1990 calves are defined as "a bovine animal under 12 weeks of age".
 In all other cases a calf is a bovine under the age of six months.]

 Injury or suffering

 No person shall cause or permit any injury or unnecessary suffering to an animal in a market, nor transport animals in a way likely to cause injury or undue suffering.
 Owners and keepers (including those with temporary responsibility such as market operators) have a duty of care to ensure animals are protected at all times.
 Animals must be protected from pain, suffering, injury and disease.
 This basic duty of care applies in all situations, including while at market.

-The owner of any calf in a market, or their agent, must remove it from the market within four hours of the last calf being sold in the auction that day.
+The owner (or their agent) of any calf under 12 weeks old in a market, must remove it from the market within four hours of the last calf being sold in the auction that day.